 Interested in supporting a shift to body positive fitness?

 I offer these 3 tips to support a shift to body positive fitness messaging:

 - Start noticing the messages.
 It starts with awareness.

 - Show your support for fitness businesses that promote with positive messaging - with your wallet and your voice!

 - And finally, enjoy all these incredible benefits of exercise:

 Reduce stress.
 Improve sleep.
 Increase energy.
 Improve mental health by boosting endorphins.
 Improve self confidence.
 Reduce anxiety.
 Boost brainpower and sharpen memory.
 Increase strength.
 Improve flexibility.
 Improve balance.
 Improve coordination.
 Improve agility.
 Improve heart health

-As a Mind Body Nutrition professional, I have seen too many tears and an enormous amount of stress around body image, which is the way we perceive our own bodies.
+As a Non Diet Nutrition professional, I have seen too many tears and an enormous amount of stress around body image, which is the way we perceive our own bodies.
 The messages that we hear and see every single day are producing an epidemic of body dissatisfaction.